 I hope you all enjoy it!
 And by the way, if you’re interested in getting involved with a CSA program that works with refugees in your area, my friend Meredith recommended checking out local listings on this website.

-This strawberry kale salad is fresh and delicious and made with a simple white balsamic vinaigrette. !Salad Ingredients: !To Make The Salad: *If you choose to use traditional kale, pour an extra few teaspoons of oil onto the greens first and massage it into them with your hands for 1 minute to soften.
+This strawberry kale salad is fresh and delicious and made with a simple white balsamic vinaigrette.
+Toss all ingredients together with your desired amount of dressing until combined.
+Serve immediately.
+Whisk all ingredients together until combined. *If you choose to use traditional kale, pour an extra few teaspoons of oil onto the greens first and massage it into them with your hands for 1 minute to soften.
 If you make this recipe, be sure to snap a photo and hashtag it #gimmesomeoven.
 I'd love to see what you cook!

 Strawberry Kale Salad